wimvanderbauwhede/RefactorF4Acc/README.md

   * No `IMPLICIT` declarations, all variables are declared explicitly
   * proper `DO` ... `END DO` -loops, removal of redundant `GOTO`
   * All subroutines in the call tree are refactored so that there are no shared global (`COMMON`) variables
+  * `EQUIVALENCE` statements are replaced by explicit assignments
   * Preserves comments

 * OpenCL/C translation
-  * Once refactored, modules can be translated to C or OpenCL kernel code in a separate pass (see [Automatic parallelisation using OpenCL](https://github.com/wimvanderbauwhede/RefactorF4Acc/blob/master/README.md#automatic-parallelisation-using-opencl))
+  * Once refactored, modules can be translated to C or OpenCL kernel code in a separate pass (see [Translating refactored code to OpenCL/C](README.md#translate)), but note that the compiler does not auto-parallelise.

-* Subroutine extraction
-    * simply add an annotation

-          !$ACC SUBROUTINE <optional subroutine name>
-          ... <code to be extracted as subroutine>
-          !$ACC END SUBROUTINE <optional subroutine name>

-* Call graph generation

 * Part of the toolchain for automatic parallelisation using OpenCL:
 Automatic parallelisation and offloading of legacy code to accelerators is the ultimate aim of the project, and already works for many cases.
 However, the work flow is more complicated and requires an additional compiler, [AutoParallel-Fortran](https://github.com/wimvanderbauwhede/AutoParallel-Fortran).
 This compiler is written in Haskell, which is not yet a mainstream programming language.
 Furthermore, the generated OpenCL code relies on the [OclWrapper Fortran OpenCL API](https://github.com/wimvanderbauwhede/OpenCLIntegration), written in C++, and uses [scons](http://scons.org/), a Python-based build system.
 For these reasons, it is harder to install this autoparallelising compiler.
 However, if you have installed it, a test case for the full flow is provided in the `tests` folder, see <a href="#fulltoolchain">Example of full toolchain from FORTRAN77 to parallel OpenCL</a> for more details.

+* Subroutine extraction
+    * add an annotation

+            !$ACC Subroutine <optional subroutine name>
+            ... <code to be extracted as subroutine>
+            !$ACC End Subroutine <optional subroutine name>

+* Subroutine inlining
+    * add an annotation

+            !$ACC Begin Inline
+            ... <code to be inlined>
+            !$ACC Begin Inline

 <a name="correctness"></a>
 ## Correctness and capability of RefactorF4Acc